 Only Certain Loans Are Eligible

 Only USDA, FHA, and VA loans are eligible for mortgage assumption.
 Additionally, sellers may have to jump through a few hoops to release themselves of liability from the loan.
-This makes assumable mortgage loans less appealing to sellers if they have traditional offers on the table.
+This situation makes assumable mortgage loans less appealing to sellers if they have traditional offers on the table.

 A Large Down Payment Is Required

 The biggest obstacle to assuming a mortgage loan is the large down payment.
-You can obtain a second mortgage if you do not have the cash to cover the seller’s equity, but this can complicate things a bit.
+You can obtain a second mortgage if you do not have the cash to cover the seller’s equity, but this situation can complicate things a bit.
 Depending on how much equity the seller has, it may be easier and more advantageous for you to obtain a traditional mortgage.

-More Fees Are Included With Closing Costs
+More Fees Are Included with Closing Costs

 While closing costs are generally lower with an assumable mortgage, additional fees can bring those costs up.
-For example, if the seller is still required to maintain private mortgage insurance, you will be also.
+For example, if the seller is still required to maintain private mortgage insurance, then you will be also.
 For FHA loans, PMI is required for the life of the loan, so you will eventually need to refinance to ditch this recurring expense.

 VA and USDA loans also include hidden fees.
 When you assume a VA loan, you must pay a one-time 0.5% funding fee.
 With a USDA loan, you must pay a 0.35% guarantee fee for the life of the loan.
 These fees are based on the remaining mortgage balance at the time of the transaction.

-How to Assume a Mortgage
+How Can You Assume a Mortgage?

 The first step in assuming a mortgage is to get pre-approved for a loan.
-If you are targeting a certain type of loan, you will need pre-approval only for that mortgage.
-If you have not yet found a property, you could obtain pre-approval for both USDA and FHA loans.
+If you are targeting a certain type of loan, then you will need pre-approval only for that mortgage.
+If you have not yet found a property, then you could obtain pre-approval for both USDA and FHA loans.

 Next, it’s time to find a reputable real estate agent and start house hunting.
 Let your agent know you are interested in an assumable mortgage and provide them with your pre-approval documents.